-Peat moss is a type of soil amendment made from partially decomposed organic matter.
-It is harvested from peat bogs and is an important component in potting soil mixes, garden soil, and soil for horticultural applications.
-Peat moss acts as a soil conditioner, helping to retain water and nutrients in the soil, as well as improve aeration and drainage.
+Peat moss is a type of sphagnum moss that is formed through a process of slow decomposition of dead plant material, primarily Sphagnum moss, in wetland areas.
+It acts as a soil conditioner, helping to retain water and nutrients in the soil, as well as improve aeration and drainage.
 It is also widely used as a soil amendment in landscaping projects.

 Peat moss is a popular soil amendment composed of decomposed organic materials, more specifically sphagnum moss.
 Over the course of thousands of years, sphagnum moss, along with other micronutrients, decomposes in the absence of air within peat bogs.
 Although this process occurs at an alarmingly slow rate of a mere sixteenth of an inch each year, a more homogenous product is ultimately extracted.
 After decomposition, sphagnum moss yields the characteristic, fibrous, compact material that is frequently used as a top dressing amongst landscapers and home gardeners.

-Consider adding peat moss as a top dressing to your spring and fall grass routines.
-Check out the Landzie Spreader for your compost, peat moss, and any topdressing needs.
+Consider adding sphagnum moss as a top dressing to your spring and fall grass routines.
+Check out the Landzie Spreader for your compost, sphagnum moss, and any topdressing needs.
 Check out our products page for a full line of products to help you grow a beautiful, lush lawn.

 How To Spread Peat Moss Over Grass Seed

 Peat moss is an excellent material to use when starting new grass seed.
 It is light and airy, so it won’t compact the soil, and it holds moisture well, helping to keep the seed moist until it germinates.
-Also, peat moss is acidic, which helps lower the pH of the soil and make it more hospitable for grass seed.
+Also, it’s acidic, which helps lower the pH of the soil and make it more hospitable for grass seed.

 To spread it over grass seed, simply fill up your top dressing spreader, and roll it over your new seed.
 You don’t need to cover the seed completely, but you should aim for a layer that is about ½ inch thick.
 Once the peat moss is in place, use a lawn roller to press the seed down so that it is partially buried.
 This will help to keep it in place and prevent it from blowing away.
 Also, rolling the seed and peat moss together ensures that the seed is evenly distributed throughout your lawn.
 Don’t rake the lawn after the seed is down, because you risk moving the seed and creating patches with no seed at all.